saltstack/salt/doc/topics/installation/windows.rst

     * http://saltstack.org/static/downloads/Salt-Minion-0.12.1-Setup-amd64.exe
     * http://saltstack.org/static/downloads/Salt-Minion-0.12.1-Setup-win32.exe

-This installer has been tested on Windows 7 64bit and Windows Server 2008R2 64bit.
+The 64bit installer has been tested on Windows 7 64bit and Windows Server 2008R2 64bit.
+The 32bit installer has been tested on Windows 2003 Server 32bit.
 Please file a bug report on our github repo if issues for other platforms are found.

 The installer asks for 2 bits of information; the master hostname and the minion name.
 The installer will update the minion config with these options and